cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ```

-# Using JS in web pages
+# Using JavaScript in web pages

 ## The DOM